pingidentity/pingdirectory-go-client/configurationapi/docs/AddConnectionHandlerRequest.md

 `func (o *AddConnectionHandlerRequest) HasEnableSniHostnameChecks() bool`

 HasEnableSniHostnameChecks returns a boolean if a field has been set.

+### GetExpensiveThreadCheckInterval

+`func (o *AddConnectionHandlerRequest) GetExpensiveThreadCheckInterval() string`

+GetExpensiveThreadCheckInterval returns the ExpensiveThreadCheckInterval field if non-nil, zero value otherwise.

+### GetExpensiveThreadCheckIntervalOk

+`func (o *AddConnectionHandlerRequest) GetExpensiveThreadCheckIntervalOk() (*string, bool)`

+GetExpensiveThreadCheckIntervalOk returns a tuple with the ExpensiveThreadCheckInterval field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExpensiveThreadCheckInterval

+`func (o *AddConnectionHandlerRequest) SetExpensiveThreadCheckInterval(v string)`

+SetExpensiveThreadCheckInterval sets ExpensiveThreadCheckInterval field to given value.

+### HasExpensiveThreadCheckInterval

+`func (o *AddConnectionHandlerRequest) HasExpensiveThreadCheckInterval() bool`

+HasExpensiveThreadCheckInterval returns a boolean if a field has been set.

+### GetExpensiveThreadMinimumConcurrentCount

+`func (o *AddConnectionHandlerRequest) GetExpensiveThreadMinimumConcurrentCount() int64`

+GetExpensiveThreadMinimumConcurrentCount returns the ExpensiveThreadMinimumConcurrentCount field if non-nil, zero value otherwise.

+### GetExpensiveThreadMinimumConcurrentCountOk

+`func (o *AddConnectionHandlerRequest) GetExpensiveThreadMinimumConcurrentCountOk() (*int64, bool)`

+GetExpensiveThreadMinimumConcurrentCountOk returns a tuple with the ExpensiveThreadMinimumConcurrentCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExpensiveThreadMinimumConcurrentCount

+`func (o *AddConnectionHandlerRequest) SetExpensiveThreadMinimumConcurrentCount(v int64)`

+SetExpensiveThreadMinimumConcurrentCount sets ExpensiveThreadMinimumConcurrentCount field to given value.

+### HasExpensiveThreadMinimumConcurrentCount

+`func (o *AddConnectionHandlerRequest) HasExpensiveThreadMinimumConcurrentCount() bool`

+HasExpensiveThreadMinimumConcurrentCount returns a boolean if a field has been set.

+### GetExpensiveThreadHoldOffInterval

+`func (o *AddConnectionHandlerRequest) GetExpensiveThreadHoldOffInterval() string`

+GetExpensiveThreadHoldOffInterval returns the ExpensiveThreadHoldOffInterval field if non-nil, zero value otherwise.

+### GetExpensiveThreadHoldOffIntervalOk

+`func (o *AddConnectionHandlerRequest) GetExpensiveThreadHoldOffIntervalOk() (*string, bool)`

+GetExpensiveThreadHoldOffIntervalOk returns a tuple with the ExpensiveThreadHoldOffInterval field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExpensiveThreadHoldOffInterval

+`func (o *AddConnectionHandlerRequest) SetExpensiveThreadHoldOffInterval(v string)`

+SetExpensiveThreadHoldOffInterval sets ExpensiveThreadHoldOffInterval field to given value.

+### HasExpensiveThreadHoldOffInterval

+`func (o *AddConnectionHandlerRequest) HasExpensiveThreadHoldOffInterval() bool`

+HasExpensiveThreadHoldOffInterval returns a boolean if a field has been set.

+### GetIncludeAdditionalMetrics

+`func (o *AddConnectionHandlerRequest) GetIncludeAdditionalMetrics() bool`

+GetIncludeAdditionalMetrics returns the IncludeAdditionalMetrics field if non-nil, zero value otherwise.

+### GetIncludeAdditionalMetricsOk

+`func (o *AddConnectionHandlerRequest) GetIncludeAdditionalMetricsOk() (*bool, bool)`

+GetIncludeAdditionalMetricsOk returns a tuple with the IncludeAdditionalMetrics field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludeAdditionalMetrics

+`func (o *AddConnectionHandlerRequest) SetIncludeAdditionalMetrics(v bool)`

+SetIncludeAdditionalMetrics sets IncludeAdditionalMetrics field to given value.

+### HasIncludeAdditionalMetrics

+`func (o *AddConnectionHandlerRequest) HasIncludeAdditionalMetrics() bool`

+HasIncludeAdditionalMetrics returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)